 Instruction to Editor: Please add the following new subclause to TGah Draft D0.1.

-4.11a.3 Relay flow control
+4.11a.3 Flow control

 A Relay transmits a frame received from a non-AP STA to the AP with which it is associated when the destination address of the frame is not the address of a STA which is associated to the Relay.
 The transmission occurs either immediately (SIFS) after the Relay receives the frame or after some delay.
 Immediate transfers can take place at the discretion of the Relay, but can also become delayed due to channel conditions or Relay buffer conditions.
-If preceding transmissions experience failures, for example, frames can fill the Relay’s buffer space.
-To avoid a buffer overflow condition, a Relay can use flow control signaling to request that non-AP STAs stop sending frames to the Relay until a later time, for example, when adequate buffer space is available.
+For example, if preceding transmissions experience failures, frames can fill the Relay’s buffer space.
+To avoid a buffer overflow condition, for example, when adequate buffer space is available, a Relay can use flow control signaling to request that non-AP STAs stop sending frames to the Relay until a later time.

 Instruction to Editor: Please add the following content to Table 8-38 (Category values) in subclause 8.4.11 Action field.